Lucyjpjones/lj-fscr/testing.md

 **7. Easily access contact details**

 I have included a contact form on the home page which is easily navigated to via the main nav menu.
-This has been set up using EmailJS with my own customised email template to assist with the organisation of user enquiries.
 If a user is logged in, the full name and email field are pre-populated.
-- User receieves an alert response after submiting form to advise if their message was sent successfully or failed.
+- User receieves a toast success response to confirm that the message was sent successfully.
 The form is also reset on a message success.

 <img src="readme/media/us-6.png">